 Once approved by the City of Madison Board of Public Works and Safety, funds maybe requested after fifty percent (50%) of the project is completed, see appendix D for Midpoint Report, and the balance of the grant funds are to be provided to the recipient following the project total completion, see appendix E for final report.
-The applicant is required to notify the Director of Planning as to the day the project work will begin.
-The applicant is required to notify the Director of Planning, with a completed Mid-point report, once fifty percent (50%) of the project is completed.
-The Director of Planning will inspect the property to ensure that the work meets the requirement of the P.A.C.E.
+The applicant is required to notify the P.A.C.E.
+Grant Program Staff as to the day the project work will begin.
+The applicant is required to notify the P.A.C.E.
+Grant Program Staff, with a completed Midpoint report, once fifty percent (50%) of the project is completed.
+The P.A.C.E.
+Grant Program Staff will inspect the property to ensure that the work meets the requirement of the P.A.C.E.
 Grant Program Agreement.
 If approved, fifty percent (50%) of the project cost based on submitted receipts or 50% of the grant funds, whichever is less will be made available to the applicant.
 The property will be inspected once more after the completion of the project.
 If the work does not meet the requirements of the P.A.C.E Program Agreement the applicant must correct the work.
 If the work is not corrected, and in conjunction with the P.A.C.E.
 Ordinance Section (F) the applicant must surrender the full amount of the grant funds back to the City of Madison.